michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 50. But he, Jeshu, again cried with a high voice, and dismissed his spirit.

-51. And at once the veilThe faces of the gate. of the temple was rent in twain from above to beneath; and the earth was shaken, and the rocks were riven.
+51. And at once the veil

 52. And the house of the buried was opened; and the bodies of many of the saints who had been asleep arose,